Airport Transfers to and from Val d'Isère

-Also, these transfer providers offer services from Val-d'Isère to other airports, from France - Lyon Airport (LYS), Chambéry Airport (CMF), Grenoble Airport (GNB) & from Italy - Milan airport (MXP) and Turin airport (TRN).
+Also, these transfer providers offer services from Val d'Isère to other airports.
+In France, from - Lyon Airport (LYS), Chambéry Airport (CMF), Grenoble Airport (GNB) and in Italy from - Milan airport (MXP) and Turin airport (TRN).
 However, these might only be private transfers, if the demand between these airports and Val-d'Isère is low.

 How do I book an airport transfer?

-When searching for an airport transfer between Val-d'Isère and any of the aforementioned airports, a great selection of rides will be displayed, from all providers that TransferFix works with.
-You can choose the one that suits you best, based on price, timing, and other criteria.
+When searching for an airport transfer between Val d'Isère and any of the aforementioned airports, a great selection of rides will be displayed, from all providers that are on the TransferFix platform.
+You can choose the one that suits you best, based on price, timing, comfort and other criteria.
 Then, on the TransferFix platform, you can book and pay, and your booking is guaranteed.

-You can choose between a budget-friendly shared airport transfer, a private transfer or a premium private luxury limousine service.
+You can choose between a budget-friendly shared airport transfer, a private transfer, a premium private luxury limousine service and you can buy a seat on a scheduled bus service.

 The prices and timings displayed on the TransferFix platform are live & up-to-date.

-Your online payment goes directly to the bank account of your chosen Licensed Transportation Provider (LTP).
+Your online payment goes directly to the bank account of your chosen VTC.

-The TransferFix platform sends a detailed confirmation to you, and all your booking info is sent to your chosen LTP.
+The TransferFix platform sends a detailed confirmation to you, and all your booking info is sent by e-mail to your chosen VTC.

-Also, the LTP can log in to the TransferFix platform, to see your booking.
+Also, the VTC can log in to the TransferFix platform, to see your booking.

 Are there any extra fees?

-With TransferFix, you do not have to worry about any possible hidden costs, as the LTPs are contracted to offer the same prices on the TransferFix platform, as they do on their own website.
+There are no extra or hidden fees.
+With TransferFix, you do not have to worry about any possible hidden costs, as the VTCs are contracted to offer the same prices on the TransferFix platform, as they do on their own website.
+The VTCs are contracted to transport you for the fee paid on TransferFix.
+They cannot add any other fees.

 Currently, you can book & pay for an airport transfer from or to any of these destinations.